Gravity9g/TestRestAPI/README.md

 # How to prepare Request And Call API
-Ok as per my observation we have mainly to types of request 1.Without File or Media attachments
+Ok as per my observation we have mainly to types of request 1.Without File or Media attachments.
-  2. And With Media Files
+  2. With Media Files.

-  1st type of request you can easily test on DB your own problem is with 2nd type of request i.e with media file
+  first type of request you can easily test on DB your own problem is with 2nd type of request i.e with media file

   so was i created simple web page where you can upload file and call api